QuantLet/Styleguide-and-FAQ/Styleguide.md

 Here you can download the prepared TEMPLATE of a "metainfo.txt":
 [TEMPLATE_Metainfo.txt] (https://github.com/QuantLet/Validation-procedure-and-Styleguide/blob/master/TEMPLATE_Metainfo.txt)

-* __Quantletcode.r:__ The first section of your code will include the content of metainfo.txt as a comment.
+* __Quantletcode.r:__ Your code doesn't need the commented meta information as header any more, once you have provided a complete "metainfo.txt" as explained before.
 Next, a correctly working code represents the second elementary part.
 The described functionality in the metainfo should practically be realizable by using the provided code.
-Besides correct functionality the code needs to be formatted according to the provided styleguide.
-Formatting ensures readability while comprehensibility is ensured by sufficient comments.
+Besides correct functionality the code needs to be formatted according to the provided style guide.
+Formatting ensures human readability while comprehensibility is ensured by sufficient comments.

 ### Metainfo.txt